-- consistent use of a variety of transitional strategies to clarify the relationships between and among ideas - logical progression of ideas from beginning to end; strong connections between and among ideas with some syntactic variety - · effective introduction and conclusion
+- consistent use of a variety of transitional strategies to clarify the relationships between and among ideas - logical progression of ideas from beginning to end; strong connections between and among ideas with some syntactic variety - effective introduction and conclusion

-The essay cites the most relevant, appropriate, and valid evidence to support its claim and the counterclaims while fully explaining how the evidence cited and reasons support the claim.
-The essay demonstrates reasoning and full understanding of the topic and/or text(s), thoroughly stating the strengths and weaknesses of both the claim and the counterclaim(s).
+The essay cites the most relevant, appropriate, and valid evidence to support its claim and counterclaims while fully explaining how the cited evidence and reasons support the claim.
+The essay demonstrates reasoning and full understanding of the topic or text(s), thoroughly stating the strengths and weaknesses of both the claim and counterclaims.
 Counterclaims are acknowledged and/or distinguished from essay's central claim.
-The essay anticipates the audience's background knowledge, potential biases, and concerns.

 The essay demonstrates a definitive perspective and voice, as well as a clear command of conventions.
-The essay incorporates language that appeals to the reader's interests and effectively maintains a formal style and objective tone.
+The essay incorporates language that attends to the reader's interests and effectively maintains a formal and objective style.
 The essay consistently employs vivid word choice and varied sentence structure.